wojwozniak/university/README.md

 # uni-math
-Repo with math courses' tasklists
+Repo with math courses' tasklists and notes